 Robbie brings her interests in mindfulness, leadership development, and personal and professional leadership identity to her role as Chair of the Department of Management and Associate Professor in the MBA in Sustainability Program.
 Her doctoral studies, teaching, and scholarship are in the field of leadership and change; in her teaching she focuses on the application of theory to practice.
-As a practicum advisor, Robbie guides students through their capstone projects, as they define, shape and carry out an independent project in a chosen area of expertise.
+Robbie teaches Leadership, Ethics & Change, and as a practicum advisor, she guides students through their capstone projects, as they define, shape and carry out an independent project in a chosen area of expertise.

 Taryn Fisher, DA, Assistant Professor & MBA Program Director

 After working in supply chain management for blue chip firms including Fidelity Investments, The Gillette Company, and Procter & Gamble, Taryn joined AUNE as a member of the core faculty.
-She teaches Managerial and Financial Accounting, Finance for Socially Conscious Leaders, and Operations and Value Chain Management.
+She teaches Managerial & Financial Accounting, Finance for Socially Conscious Leaders, and Operations & Value Chain Management.
 Currently Taryn manages Antioch’s Sustainable Business Initiative, an effort focused on the growing B Corp movement.
-In addition, Taryn is the Director of AUNE’s MBA in Sustainability program and on the Board of two non-profits.
+In addition, Taryn is the Director of AUNE’s MBA in Sustainability program and on the board of two non-profits.

 Stephanie Tickner, Administrative Coordinator